-Neutering can help prevent illnesses and some unwanted behaviours.
+Neutering your pet can help prevent illnesses and some unwanted behaviours.

 Benefits of neutering

-- Neutering prevents females coming into season, when they may attract unwanted male attention, become pregnant or have false pregnancies.
+- Prevents females from coming into season, attracting unwanted male attention which can lead to pregnancy or false pregnancies.

-- Neutering prevents the risk of testicular cancer in males and uterus infections and cancers in females.
+- Prevents the risk of testicular cancer in males and uterus infections and cancers in females.

-- Neutering can reduce aggressive behaviour in mature male ferrets, as well as the smell often associated with them!
-Neutering a female ferret can also prevent often severe health problems such as alopecia and anaemia.
+- Can reduce aggressive behaviour in mature male ferrets, as well as the smell often associated with them!
+(Neutering a female ferret can also prevent often severe health problems such as alopecia and anaemia.)

-- Unspayed female animals can be messy when they come into season - during this time, females can bleed for up to three weeks.
+- Reduces mess - unspayed female animals can be messy when they come into season, as they can bleed for up to three weeks.

-- Animals don't respect family relationships - siblings will mate.
+- Stops birth defects - animals don't respect family relationships and siblings will mate.
 This increases the risk of offspring with birth defects and deformities.

-- Neutering animals can reduce the risk of them being stolen for breeding.
+- Reduces the risk of theft - neutering animals can reduce the risk of them being stolen for breeding.

-- Vet fees for problems during or after pregnancy and birth can be expensive.
+- Avoids expensive vet bills - vet fees for problems during or after pregnancy and birth can be expensive.
 Offspring might need veterinary attention too.

 Don't forget, that pregnant and nursing animals need even more care, and their offspring will be equally as demanding.
 It's best not to end up with an unexpected pregnancy!